-Join our Education team for our fortnightly Mini Discoveries from the Zoo videos - designed to get younger children out and about exploring the natural world with simple activities to complete at home.
+Join our education team for our Mini Discoveries from the Zoo videos – designed to get younger children out and about exploring the natural world with simple activities to complete at home.

 All of the videos are aimed at ages 3 to 7, but anyone can join in the fun!

-This Mini Discovery feature focuses on PLANTS.
-Join Jo from Education as she goes behind the scenes in our Gardens department to find out what plants need to grow and seeks out some of the amazing plants you can look for on your next visit to the zoo.
+Our next Mini Discovery feature focuses on PLANTS.
+Jo goes behind the scenes in our gardens department to find out what plants need to grow and seeks out some of the amazing plants you can look for on your next visit to the zoo.
 The activity is making wildflower seed bombs!

-Our first Mini Discovery video of May is all about COLOUR.
-Join Jo from Education in our Tropical Trails exhibit to find out some of the different ways animals use colour followed by a really simple activity - growing a rainbow!
+This Mini Discovery is all about COLOUR.
+Join Jo from education in our Tropical Trails exhibit to find out some of the different ways animals use colour followed by a really simple activity – growing a rainbow!

 You will need an adult to help make the cookies.
 The ingredients and recipe will also be at the end of the video.

 We take a closer look to find out how FLOWERS work, with a simple dissection activity that you can do at home.
 Children will need a daffodil, a mobile phone and a pair of scissors (along with adult supervision).